-The GLAD Network’s mission is to support bilateral and multilateral donors and organisations, the private sector, foundations and others contributing resources to work together, in collaboration with organisations of persons with disabilities (DPOs) and partner governments, to enhance the inclusion of persons with disabilities in international development and humanitarian action.
+The GLAD Network’s mission is to support bilateral and multilateral donors and organisations, the private sector, foundations, and others contributing resources to work together, in collaboration with organisations of persons with disabilities (DPOs) and partner governments, to enhance the inclusion of persons with disabilities in international development and humanitarian action.

 Consistent with Article 32 of the CRPD, GLAD members will collectively: